SunkyMP3G/KAMEK/README.md

 At the moment mod contains:

      - A new planet
-     - 1 Sector
+     - 2 Sectors
-     - 7 Blocks
+     - 13 Blocks
-     - 3 Items
+     - 5 Items
      - 1 Turret
      - 2 Units